loretor/Cloud_Project_AWS-Flutter/README.md

 - Flutter Application for querying the cloud infrastructure

 ## Usage
 The API provided througth AWS is temporally closed, so there is no way to query the database and change the tuples.
-Instead the code saved into '/AWS lambdas', could be used to create those lambdas that are integrated to a specific routing for a new API Gateway.
+Instead the code saved into `Hello This is a code`, could be used to create those lambdas that are integrated to a specific routing for a new API Gateway.
 The code under /Flutter Application needs to be setted into the lib folder of a new Flutter project.
 The application is runnable with an Android Simulator or with an Android Device conntected to your pc with a USB cable.
 For running the application you need to have installed [Flutter environment](https://docs.flutter.dev/get-started/install) on your pc and to set correctly an editor like VS Code.